MatMechLab/PeriX/README.md

   `PERIX_CUDSS_TIMING=1` prints cuDSS transfer/factor/solve timing.
 Disable
   diagnostic timing for production measurements.

+## Funding
+This project is supported by:

+- Start up fund of the Great Bay University
+- General Program of Guangdong Natural Science Foundation, 2025-2027
+- Youth Program of the National Natural Science Foundation of China, 2025-2027

 ## License

 PeriX is licensed under GNU GPLv3; see `LICENSE`.
 Optional third-party